 Hormones of the adrenals

-The gender specific sex hormones are produced by the gonads, which are the ovaries and the testis.
-The produced hormones are androgens, gestagens and estrogens.
+The gender-specific sex hormones are produced by the gonads, which are the ovaries and the testes.
+The produced hormones are androgens, gestagens, and estrogens.
 The production of said hormones has to be stimulated by other hormones.

 Pathologies in Endocrinology